Spending target: $100 million

 Steyer poured an astonishing $8 million into the 2013 contest for governor of Virginia.
 Among other things, NextGen Climate Action Committee paid for a TV ad attacking Republican candidate Ken Cuccinelli as a “climate change denier” who (as state attorney general) had engaged in a taxpayer-funded “witch hunt” against a University of Virginia professor whose research on climate change he opposed.
 On its website, the group claims credit for helping defeat Cuccinelli through a “a massive integrated effort” that also including door-to-door canvasing and targeted online ads.

-Also in 2013, the group spent about $1 million supporting Democratic Rep. Ed Markey and attacking his primary and general election opponents in a special race to fill the Senate seat formerly held by Secretary of State John Kerry.
+Also in 2013, a sister group funded by Steyer, the CE Action Committee, spent about $1 million supporting Democratic Rep. Ed Markey and attacking his primary and general election opponents in a special race to fill the Senate seat formerly held by Secretary of State John Kerry.
 In 2009, Markey co-authored an ambitious cap-and-trade bill to address climate change.
 It passed the House (then under Democratic control) only to die later in the Senate.
 Markey won the special election.

 Steyer’s group was less successful in a pivotal special election to fill a Washington state Senate seat.
 According to local news reports, Steyer spent more than $500,000 attacking Republican state Rep. Jan Angel in her successful bid to unseat the incumbent Democrat, state Sen. Nathan Schlicher, who had been appointed to fill a vacancy.
 It was the most expensive state Senate race in state history.
 Steyer’s money helped fund TV ads attacking Angel for legislation to “reduce access to mammograms” and “eliminate funding for cancer screenings.”
 But she won anyway, and her victory padded the margin of the ruling majority coalition to 26-23.
 The coalition is made up of Republicans, plus two Democrats who caucus with the GOP.

-According to the New York Times story, the group intends to use “a hard-edge campaign of attack ads against governors and lawmakers” in 2014, trying to pressure them to enact measures to address climate change.
-As of late February, the organization had not announced exactly whom it would support or oppose.
-But the group’s website listed five candidates or members of Congress as potential targets for ads featuring the pipeline issue.
+According to the New York Times story in February, the group intends to use “a hard-edge campaign of attack ads against governors and lawmakers” in 2014, trying to pressure them to enact measures to address climate change.
+The organization announced in May that it would focus on races in seven states: Senate races in Iowa, New Hampshire, Colorado and Michigan, and governors’ races in Pennsylvania, Florida and Maine.
+None of the targeted candidates is a Democrat.

 Fact-checking NextGen Climate Action: